 Community Energy Newham

-Together with local people Repowering London is bringing community-owned solar energy to Newham, working directly with and for residents to drive action on climate change and create stronger social ties across the borough.
+Together with local people Repowering London has brought community-owned solar energy to Newham, working directly with and for residents to drive action on climate change and create stronger social ties across the borough.

-• Community Energy Newham (CEN) has been officially established as a Community Benefit Society, with five founding volunteer directors and a group of active local volunteers.
-Find out more about how the group will work in the ‘How CEN works’ panel below.
+- Community Energy Newham (CEN) has been officially established as a Community Benefit Society, with five founding volunteer directors and a group of active local volunteers.
+Find out more about how the group works in the ‘How CEN works’ panel below.

 Thanks to our funders